-I’m currently a Ph.D. candidate in English at the University of Connecticut, where my research and teaching interests include nineteenth- and twentieth-century American literature, materialist feminism, literary recovery, and labor history.
+I recently completed a Ph.D. in English at the University of Connecticut, where my research and teaching interests include nineteenth- and twentieth-century American literature, materialist feminism, literary recovery, and labor history.
 My scholarship has appeared in or is forthcoming from Signs, Legacy, and The Journal of American Studies, among others.

 At a time when women’s professionalism is increasingly packaged as the instrument of individual gain, “Professions of Intimacy” asks how we might better re-conceptualize women’s social and economic advancement.